secretstartups/handbook/people-group/learning-and-development/certifications/gitlab-201/index.html.md

 ### Suggesting Changes to a Merge Request

-You can suggest changes in the Merge Request Diff threads.
+You can suggest changes in the merge request diff threads.
 The Merge Request author is able to apply these suggestions with a click, which will generate a commit in the merge request.

 1. Choose a line to be changed, click add a comment icon

-1. [INSERT IMAGE]
 1. Then click on the Insert suggestion icon in the toolbar

-1. [INSERT IMAGE]
 1. In the comment, add your suggestion to the pre-populated code block

 1. [INSERT IMAGE]